2023-Spring-UAF-CS202/2023-Spring-UAF-CS202.github.io/notes/loops.md

    }
 ```

-   - do..while loop.
+### do-while loop

 Like a while loop, but the condition is evaluated *after* the body of the loop runs.
 This means that the loop body will run at least once.

 ```
     do {
         // body of the loop
         // this will execute one or more times
     } while (condition)
 ```

+### for loop

-   - for loop provides an opportunity for the programmer to define a new variable whose scope is the body of the loop
+A for loop provides an opportunity for the programmer to define a new variable whose scope is the body of the loop.

 ```
     for (int x {0}; condition; ++x)  {
         // body of the loop
         // this will execute zero or more times
     }
 ```

+### for-each loop

-   - for-each loop iterates over each element in a collection exactly once, from beginning to end
+A for-each loop iterates over each element in a collection exactly once, from beginning to end

 ```
     for (auto item : collection)  {